soufiane27-mlk/secopsCTF_ENSAF/Web/admin_Role/README.md

 ![admin dashboard](images/image-6.png)

-- admin panel
+The admin panel

 ![admin panel](images/image-7.png)

-- The site is under development, but there is a field that fetches some data without any visible parameters in the source code.
+The site is under development, but there is a field that fetches some data without any visible parameters in the source code.
 We use `arjun` to fuzz for hidden parameters (don't forget to add the `Cookie: token=JWT_TOKEN` header; otherwise, you will be redirected to the login form).

 ![fuzzing for params](images/image-8.png)